 - Complete a questionnaire every year for 3 years, for a total of 4 questionnaires.
 Eleventh graders will complete this questionnaire only 3 times.
 This will be done partly on a computer with an interviewer and partly on a computer by yourself.
 This will take place at a community place, like the school.
 Some of the questions are about school, sexual behavior, and your knowledge of HIV.
-You do not have to be sexually active to be in the study. - Every year give a sample of blood from your arm so we can test it for HIV (the virus that causes AIDS) and another infection called herpes simplex virus, also called HSV-2 or herpes. - Allow us to contact you by phone or text to remind you of the next visit, and to see if there are any changes in school or other problems.
-If we cannot reach you by phone, we may visit your home. - Allow us to take your picture for identification purposes at your first visit; your picture will be destroyed when all the study visits are completed. - Give us your phone number and the name and phone numbers of one or two other people who can help us find you. - You may be asked to participate in other activities such as case studies or focus group discussions at some point during the study.
+You do not have to be sexually active to be in the study. - Every year give a sample of blood from your arm so we can test it for HIV (the virus that causes AIDS) and another infection called herpes simplex virus, also called HSV-2 or herpes.
+If you are known to be HIV positive at enrollment or any follow-up visit, a CD4 cell count will be performed at each annual visit instead of an HIV test.
+CD4 cells help your body fight viruses.
+A CD4 cell count measures the number of cells in a small amount of blood to see how well your body is fighting a virus like HIV.
+CD4 cell counts are important to monitor your health and to help your doctor decide whether or not to start HIV medications, or see if HIV medications you are taking are working. - At the Graduation Visit give a sample of blood from your arm so we can test it for HIV (the virus that causes AIDS) and HSV-2.
+We will draw a CD4 cell count at this visit instead of completing HIV testing, if you were found to be HIV positive a previous visit. - • - Allow us to contact you by phone or text to remind you of the next visit, and to see if there are any changes in school or other problems.
+If we cannot reach you by phone, we may visit your home. - Allow us to take your picture for identification purposes at your first visit; your picture will be destroyed when all the study visits are completed.

+- Give us your phone number and the name and phone numbers of one or two other people who can help us find you. - You may be asked to participate in other activities such as case studies or focus group discussions at some point during the study.
 You will be asked to give assent separately for those activities.